University of Wisconsin–Madison

 Wireless via UWNet

-When living at University Apartments you can connect for free to UWNet, UW-Madison’s wireless network service.
-To connect, simply select the network on a device and open a web browser which redirects to a login page.
-All apartments are equipped with a wireless access point for high-speed, reliable connections.
+When living at University Apartments, you can connect for free to UWNet, UW-Madison’s wireless network service.
+To connect, simply select the network on a device and open a web browser, which redirects to a login page.
+All of our apartments include a wired high-speed internet connection, but only University Houses have access to the campus WiFi.
 Devices such as computers, cell phones, tablets, smart TVs, and gaming consoles can connect directly to UWNet.
-Some multicast devices, such as Apple TV, Roku, Fire Sticks, and Chromecasts, require a personal router to access UWNet.
-Visit our support page on incompatible devices for more details.
+Some multi-cast devices, such as Apple TV, Roku, Fire TV Sticks, and Chromecasts, require a personal router to access UWNet.

 Need Assistance?